User Community Service Desk Downloads

 Create task from entity

-2. From the Task and workflows tab.
-Go to Task and workflows > Tasks.
+2. From the tasks board (Tasks and workflows > Tasks).

 Create task